British line of succession: Next heir to throne as Charles diagnosed with cancer

 After an amendment made to the Succession to the Crown Act in 2013 (which means eldest children, regardless of sex, will succeed the throne first), Princess Charlotte is third in line to the throne after her big brother.

 Before the Act’s amendment, her younger brother, Louis, would have been ahead of her in the line of succession simply because of his gender.
-But if Prince George has children one day, they will be first in the line of succession.
+But if Prince George has children one day, they will slot in behind him in the line of succession.

 Prince Louis